sghiassy/StateKit/README.md

 ## State Events

 As the state chart [traverses states](#state-traversals), it will check each state it touches and run event blocks on the state if they are present.
-Adding event blocks to a state is not required.
+Adding event blocks to your state chart is not required.

 As the state chart traverses down into the state it will run the `enterState` block if present.
 And as the state chart traverses up the tree it will run the `exitState` block if its present.

 <img title="State Traversal Visual Example" src="http://cl.ly/image/2B2f1G030D0K/Screen%20Shot%202015-01-24%20at%202.03.15%20PM.png" width="300" />

-In the above example, the `exitState` block would be run on state `G` and `D`.
-Furthermore it would run the `enterState` block on states `E` and `H`.
+In the above example, the `exitState` block would be run on state `G` and `D` and run the `enterState` block on states `E` and `H`.
 Note that nothing was run on state `B`since we did not enter or exit that state.

 ## Do's and Don'ts

 ### Don't tell the StateChart what state to go to

-Many developers new to start charts naturally gravitate to telling the state chart what state to move to.
+Many developers new to start charts naturally gravitate towards telling the state chart what state to move to.
 DON'T DO THIS.
-The outside world tells the state chart what is going on by sending it messages and its the state chart's job interpret the message and change states if necessary.
+The outside world tells the state chart what is going on by sending it messages and its the state chart's job to interpret the message and manipulate state accordingly (if at all).

 DONT